KansasCityWomeninTechnology/jewelbots/README.md

 * Turn your Jewelbot on by pressing the magic button once.
 When the Jewelbot turns on, it buzzes and the LEDs light up.
 * Turn your Jewelbot off by pressing the magic button for 5 seconds ("1 Mississippi, 2 Mississippi, ...").
 When the Jewelbot turns off, all the LEDs light up.

 Your Jewelbot can also use Bluetooth to detect when another Jewelbot is nearby if they're paired with each other.
-We'll try this out next.

 ## Pairing